delihiros/shockv/README.md

 # ShockV

 ShockV is a simple key-value store based on badgerDB with RESTful API.
-It's best suited for experimental project which you need a data store.
+It's best suited for experimental project which you need a lightweight data store.

 ## Usage